Hofuf: History

-Hofuf was the headquarters of the Ottoman administration since 1871 when it was captured by the Ottoman Empire.
+Hofuf was originally a Twelver Shi'a strongold, being majority Shi'ite and producing much, if not most of the Shi'ite scholarship of the Gulf.
+It also served as the headquarters of the Ottoman administration since 1871 when it was captured by the Ottoman Empire.
 It remained under Ottoman control until 1913, when it was captured by members of the Wahhabi movement, under Ibn Saud.
-In 1932, the Kingdom of Saudi Arabia was founded and Hofuf has been among the kingdom's cities since.
+In 1932, the Kingdom of Saudi Arabia was founded and the city took the name Hofuf, which has been among the kingdom's major cities since.
+Today, it remains only about half Shi'a, with the other half being Sunni Maliki, mostly from the same migrations as those to Bahrain and Kuwait.

 Economy

 Historically, Hofuf made textiles out of wool, silk, and cotton.
 The town was also renowned for its fruit of the date palm, the Arabs considering the khalasi variety of dates, locally grown in Hofuf, and also the fardh variety of Oman, among the best.
 As of 1920, the city was known for making coffee pots from silver and brass.

 Climate

 Al Hofuf has a hot desert climate (Köppen climate classification BWh) with long, very hot summers and mild, short winters.